zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide2.md

 ![](./images/200/Picture100-16.png " ")

--   SQL Developer Web opens on a worksheet tab.
+-   SQL Developer Web opens on the worksheet tab.
 The first time you open SQL Developer Web, a series of pop-up informational boxes provide a tour of the main features.

 ![](./images/200/Picture100-16b.png " ")